turnerbenjamin/travel-info-backend/docs/routing-diagrams-and-tests/user-story-1-routing-diagram-and-tests.md

 ### Favourited Location Service (FLS)

 - [x] FLS1-1: It should call findOne on the FavouritedLocation model with the correct argument
-- [x] FLS1-2: It should return an array of favourited locations for the user where location already in the user's favourites
+- [x] FLS1-2: It should throw an error where location added is a duplicate
 - [x] FLS1-3: It should call create on the FavouritedLocation model with the correct arguments if the location has not in the user's favourited locations
-- [x] FLS1-4: It should return an array of favourited locations for the user where location not already in the user's favourites
+- [x] FLS1-4: It should the location added where location not already in the user's favourites
 - [x] FLS1-5: It should throw an error where findOne fails
 - [x] FLS1-6: It should throw an error where find fails
 - [x] FLS1-7: It should throw an error where create fails